Rainforest Wild Adventure

-Rainforest Wild is an wildlife park located in Mandai, Singapore.
+Rainforest Wild Adventure, formerly known as Rainforest Wild ASIA and AFRICA is a wildlife park located in Mandai, Singapore.
 It is managed by the Mandai Wildlife Group, which also manages the Singapore Zoo, Night Safari, River Wonders and Bird Paradise.
-It highlights animals that live in the rainforests of Asia and Africa, in 2 sections named Rainforest Wild ASIA and Rainforest Wild AFRICA.
-On 12 March 2025, Rainforest Wild ASIA opened, while construction is still ongoing for the African section.
+It highlights animals that live in the rainforests of Asia and Africa, in 2 sections named Rainforest Wild Adventure WEST and Rainforest Wild Adventure EAST.
+On 12 March 2025, Rainforest Wild Adventure WEST opened as Rainforest Wild ASIA, while construction is still ongoing for the EAST section.
 It has a stronger focus on adventure, and has been advertised as "Asia's first adventure-based zoological park."

-Rainforest Wild ASIA
+Rainforest Wild Adventure WEST

-Rainforest Wild ASIA occupies 13 hectares (32 acres) of land, making it the second smallest of the Mandai parks, after River Wonders.
+Rainforest Wild Adventure WEST occupies 13 hectares (32 acres) of land, making it the second smallest of the Mandai parks, after River Wonders.
 It contains 36 species of animals, with species like François' langur and Philippine spotted deer being displayed for the first time in Singapore.
 It comprises eight zones: Entrance Gorge, The Karst, The Outpost, Forest Floor, Rock Cascade, The Canopy, Watering Hole, and The Cavern.

 Visitors can navigate through the park through a universally designed elevated boardwalk, or explore using designated trails throughout the park.